skynettechnologies/nopcommerce-allinoneaccessibility/README.md

 ## Configurations

-After downloading the [!extension (https://www.nopcommerce.com/en/extensions)], You can configure All in One Accessibility via Admin:
+After downloading the [extension] (https://www.nopcommerce.com/en/extensions), You can configure All in One Accessibility via Admin:

 ```
 Admin > Configuration >Local Plugin > All in One Accessibility